processone/docs.ejabberd.im/content/admin/installation.md

 ## Installation

+There are several ways to install and run the ejabberd compiled from source code: installing in the system, building a production release, or building a development release.

+### System Install

 To install ejabberd in the destination directories, run the command `make install`.

 Note that you probably need administrative privileges in the system to